$1,500 off our anniversary package, celebrating 15 years in business!

 General rule of thumb:

-• About every 3–4 months
+About every 3–4 months

 Change sooner if:

-• Chemistry is constantly hard to control
+- Chemistry is constantly hard to control due to calcium hardness issues

-• Heavy use or lots of bathers
+- There is heavy use or lots of bathers impacting pH balance

 When refilling:

-1. Fill through the filter area
+- Fill through the filter area

 Chemical Start Up